Decoupling thermoelectric coefficients of multilayer graphene by nanomeshing: Results and discussion

 The Seebeck coefficient of the GN and GNNM regions is measured shortly after the electrical characterization at a fixed temperature T$= 35^\circ \text{C}$ as a function of the gate voltage.
 For each gate voltage V$_G$ applied to the local-gate electrode, a temperature gradient $\Delta$T is generated by sweeping the heating current I$_{\text{heater}}$ in the micro-heater between 0 and $\sim$ 4 mA, and is precisely measured using the 3 nanowires as local thermometers.
 We typically measure a maximum $\Delta$T $\sim$ 7-8 K across the GN part and $\Delta$T $\sim$ 1-2 K across the GNNM part.
-Details of the thermometer calibration procedure and the measurement of the temperature gradient can be found in the Supplementary Information.
+Details of the thermometer calibration procedure and the measurement of the temperature gradient can be found in Fig. S3 in the Supplementary Information.
 For each V$_G$ value, the Seebeck coefficient is given by the linear slope of V$_{\text{th}}$ as a function of $\Delta$T \cite{rahimi_M_Sobnath_2024_probing, timpa_Salvatore_Rahimi_2021_role}.
 Figure~\ref{Fig3} (b) shows the Seebeck coefficient $S$ for the GN region (open symbols) and the GNNM region (solid symbols) as a function of the gate voltage, demostrating an enhanced response across the entire gate voltage range in the presence of the nanomeshed network.
 The Seebeck coefficient for both devices exhibits a sign change, consistent with the electrical conductivity behavior shown in Fig.~\ref{Fig3} (a).
 The sign of $S$ indicates the nature of the majority charge carriers contributing to the thermoelectric voltage.
 An intrinsic $n$-doping is present in both cases, as previously reported in literature \cite{xu_Dongchao_Tang_2019_detecting, timpa_Salvatore_Rahimi_2021_role}.
 Note that the measured $S$ values are comparable in magnitude to those observed for single-layer graphene \cite{zuev_Yuri_M_2009_thermoelectric, oh_jinwoo_yoo_2017_significantly}.
+Note also that the $S$ measurements is asymmetric between the electron and hole regimes, while a similar but weaker asymmetry is present in the electrical conductivity.
+This likely originates from subtle variations in the regions of the device contributing to each measurement: electronic transport could be dominated by the surface layers, whereas the thermoelectric voltage is mainly governed by the whole layered structure.
 The GN region achieves a maximum absolute value of the Seebeck coefficient of $\sim$ 40 $\mu$V/K in the electron transport regime and $\sim$ 27 $\mu$V/K in the hole transport regime.
 In contrast, for the GNNM region the Seebeck coefficient is $\sim$ 65 $\mu$V/K in the electron transport regime and 40 $\mu$V/K in the hole transport regime.
 Consequently, we estimate an increase of $S$ by approximately 60\% in the first case and 48\% in the second case.
-As expected we measure an increase of the Seebeck coefficient in presence of pores consistent with an effective filtering of low energy carriers.
+We measure an increase of the Seebeck coefficient in presence of pores consistent with an effective filtering of low energy carriers.